BECoS/soundtoy/README.md

 Building it requires node, npm, grunt-cli, and bower to be installed and on your path.
 You can get bower and grunt-cli from npm but remember to install them globally with -g, e.g., `npm install -g bower`.
 Toneblaster uses KineticJS which it fetches using bower.
-To build Kinetic requires the thor, uglifier, json-pure gems to be installed.
+To build Kinetic requires the thor, uglifier, json_pure gems to be installed.
 You can forgo this step by getting a prebuilt version of Kinetic and putting it at the location referenced in www/index.html.